 The Master-Apprentice Artist Award provides direct support for master traditional artists living in Arizona to pass on art, culture, and heritage practices to apprentice learners.
 The goal of this award is to strengthen the transmission of community-based traditions throughout the Southwestern United States.

-The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a one-year long teaching-learning relationship that includes one-on-one mentorship and hands-on experience in a traditional artistic practice.
+The Master-Apprentice Artist supports a master artist or tradition bearer to work with a qualified apprentice (or group of apprentices) to engage in a teaching-learning relationship that includes one-on-one mentorship and hands-on experience.
 The highest priority is to support apprentices to learn from master artists within their own cultural traditions.
-Apprentices have to demonstrate an existing relationship with the master artist and an intermediate level experience in the art form.
-The award can be used to support the master artist, offset costs of raw materials, and support any travel essential to the exchange.

 Applicants include a wide variety of artists, including those working in traditions including, but not limited to: